nelsonlove/degrees-of-wikipedia/README.md

 # Degrees of Wikipedia

 Simple Wikipedia game written in Flask.
-Given an origin page and a destination page, traverse links from origin to destination in the fewest possible jumps.
+Pick an origin page and a destination page, then navigate from origin to destination in the fewest possible jumps.